IntelLabs/nlp-architect/doc/source/chunker.rst

 Dataset
 =======

 We used the CONLL2000_ shared task dataset in our example for training a phrase chunker.
 More info about the CONLL2000_ shared task can be found here: https://www.clips.uantwerpen.be/conll2000/chunking/.
 The terms and conditions of the data set license apply.
 Intel does not grant any rights to the data files.
+The annotation of the data has been derived from the WSJ corpus by a program written by Sabine Buchholz from Tilburg University, The Netherlands.

 The CONLL2000_ dataset has a ``train_set`` and ``test_set`` sets consisting of 8926 and 2009 sentences annotated with Part-of-speech and chuking information.
 We implemented a dataset loader, :py:class:`CONLL2000 <nlp_architect.data.sequential_tagging.CONLL2000>`, for loading and parsing :py:class:`CONLL2000 <nlp_architect.data.sequential_tagging.CONLL2000>` data into numpy arrays ready to be used sequential tagging models.
 For full set of options please see :py:class:`CONLL2000 <nlp_architect.data.sequential_tagging.CONLL2000>`.

-The :py:class:`CONLL2000 <nlp_architect.data.sequential_tagging.CONLL2000>` loader supports the following feature generation when loading the dataset:
+NLP Architect has a dataloader to easily load CONLL2000 which can be found in :py:class:`CONLL2000 <nlp_architect.data.sequential_tagging.CONLL2000>`.
+The loader supports the following feature generation when loading the dataset:

 1. Sentence words in sparse int representation
 2. Part-of-speech tags of words
 3. Chunk tag of words (IOB format)
 4. Characters of sentence words in sparse int representation (optional)

+To get the dataset follow these steps:

+1. download train and test files from dataset website.
+2. unzip files: ``gunzip *.gz``
+3. provide ``CONLL2000`` dataloader or ``train.py`` sample below the directory containing the files.

 Model
 =====